binbinlinGISer/Sentiment-adjusted-by-demographics-SAD-Index/README.md

 - The SAD index data is available to the public and includes daily, weekly, and monthly SAD indexes at the state level in the U.S. for the years 2020 and 2021.

+- NaN indicates that there were no COVID-19-related tweets posted in the corresponding state and time period.

 - If you utilize this dataset, kindly cite the aforementioned paper.